SneaksAndData/anti-clustering/README.md

 This is just one use case, probably many more exists.

 ## Usage
-The library API is based on Pandas dataframes.
+The input to the algorithm is a Pandas dataframe with each row representing a data point.
+The output is the same dataframe with an extra column containing integer encoded cluster labels.
 Below is an example based on the Iris dataset:
 ```python
 from anti_clustering import ExactClusterEditingAntiClustering
 from sklearn import datasets